If keto is about anything, it’s about ketones. However, one of the most confusing elements of keto is the concept of ‘optimal ketosis’.

 To summarise, for healthy weight maintenance, you want to see a total energy (from both glucose and BHB together) in your bloodstream less than 6 mmol/L. However, if you’re losing weight, you may see this drift down towards 4.0 mmol/L.

 How to Reverse Energy Toxicity

 On the left-hand side of the total energy chart (i.e. glucose and ketones together), we have endogenous ketosis or ketones produced from utilising body fat for energy.
-By decreasing energy levels from both glucose and fat in your blood, your body draws on your fat stores to make up for the energy deficit.
+By decreasing energy levels from glucose and fat in your blood, your body draws on your fat stores to compensate for the energy deficit.
 It will also use excess stored fat and old proteins in your liver, pancreas, brain, and other organs in a process known as autophagy.

 This is a great place to be if you are trying to reduce your blood sugar, lose body fat, or improve your general metabolic health.
 As indicated by the little unicorn on the left of the charts, the real magic of ketosis happens when the ketones come from the fat on your body (endogenous ketosis) and not from energy sources like fat from outside your body (exogenous ketosis).

 Reducing carbohydrates is beneficial if it moves you away from hyper-palatable processed foods that contain a hearty combination of carbs and fat.
 However, excessive levels of dietary fat will not be optimal if they lead you to increase your overall energy intake significantly.

 Hopefully, you can see that pursuing ‘optimal’ ketone levels as the primary end goal can be dangerous.
 If eating a ‘ketogenic’ diet causes you to add more nutrient-poor, low-satiety refined fat to your diet, it can worsen your insulin resistance and increase your body fat.